 Six rooms, sharing a large kitchen/dining area.
-One shared bathroom, and the room on the top floor has an en suite bathroom.
+Two shared bathrooms, and the room on the top floor has an en suite bathroom.
 Windsor Road is conveniently located for local food shops and is ten minutes' walk from the main College site.
 The house has a garden with lawn and shrubs, that backs onto the College sports ground.

 The house, known as 'Red Cottage', is situated on the edge of the College playing fields and is about five minutes' walk from the College and from local shops.
 There are three rooms in the house, sharing a kitchen and shower rooms.
 All accommodation is on the first (upper) floor.
 There is a laundry room on the ground floor.

 Less than five minutes' walk from Fitzwilliam College, this house is purpose-built for student accommodation and has nine single rooms and two self-contained single-person flats.
 All rooms are fully en suite.
 Nine of the rooms share one large kitchen/diner, and the two flats have their own kitchenette.

 On the south side of city centre, 3km from the main College site.
 This is the only Fitzwilliam College student accommodation that is not in the immediate vicinity of the College.
 Students studying on the Addenbrooke's hospital site, at the Faculty of Education, or in other departments on the south side of the city, find the location convenient.
 There are 22 rooms altogether and all are fully en suite.
 There is a shared kitchen on each of the three floors and a laundry on the ground floor.

 There are several houses for postgraduate students on Huntingdon Road, which are all close to the main College site.